Julieta-VC/julieta-vc.github.io/_pages/about.md

 <br>
---- <br>
+---

-- <a href='#'>Data TA:</a> For students in the department of Politics in need of assistance with data-related projects, you can schedule an [office hour meeting here](https://calendly.com/julieta1/data-ta-office-hours)
+- <a href='#'>Data TA:</a> For students in the department of Politics in need of assistance with data-related projects, you can schedule an [office hours meeting here](https://calendly.com/julieta1/data-ta-office-hours)